Excel export in Blazor Pivot Table component

 ExcelQueryCellInfo

-Column : It holds the column information, including row and column indexes required to obtain the current cell information.
+- Column : Provides details about the column to which the current cell belongs.
 Note: This option is applicable only when virtualization is disabled.

 - Cell : It holds the current cell information.

-- Style : It holds the style properties for the cell.
+- Style : Defines the style properties (such as font, color, borders) applied to the current cell.

 - RowIndex : It holds the row index required to get the current cell information.
 Note: When virtualization is enabled, this option is applicable.